 In the config the setup for the reader is simple, just adding the meter block and setting proper unit (liters instead of kWh), and the amount of pulses per liter (1 in my case).
 Alternatively you could have the consumption in m3 (which equals 1000 liters), so that you are in line with the figures on the utility invoice.

 Moving from the sensor to the motorized valves for a second now.
-These operate very nicely, the fact that it takes just one relay output on the Loxone extension is an interesting highlight.
+I am using the Mivalt’s MPA20-T motorized valves, normally closed (NC), workind with 24 VDC, but it can be purchased in multiple variants.
+These valves operate very nicely, the fact that it takes just one relay output on the Loxone extension is an interesting highlight.
 As these servo valves are in operation for just limited amount of time, I do not care about the static consumption in the opened state.
-These valves do have an equivalent for 230V as well, but I did not want to have mains voltage in the area surrounded by a lot of water equipment bearing in mind that the worst case failure scenario can result in complete underground inspection water shaft flooding, including the power sockets and all cables.
+These valves do have an equivalent for 230V as well, but I did not want to have mains voltage in the area surrounded by a lot of water equipment bearing in mind that the worst case failure scenario can result in flooding the complete underground inspection water shaft, including the power sockets and all cables.

 Lastly the flow meters from Aliexpress, these work fine as well.
 Both are connected with reduced power voltage (not 24VDC from Loxone PSU) of 18 Volts, using a single constant voltage regulator and two capacitors as per datasheet.
 All fits in nicely into the double RJ-45 sockets, which I used as a connection points for all devices in the water shaft.
 The output is then going to digital inputs and meter block is configured to properly display supplied water.